An introduction to strata: what is it and why is it important?

 We’re going to call it.
 Strata is probably among the most widely misunderstood concepts in the real estate industry.
 Few seem to ‘get it’ and fewer seem to know just how necessary it is to be actively involved in the dealings of their owners corporation and/or executive committee.

 Strata isn’t just some random fee you have to pay once per quarter.
 It’s important to know why you’re paying that fee and what it entitles you to.
-To help explain, we spoke with Nicole Robb, strata operations manager here at Independent.
+To help explain, we spoke with Tarnee Lamb, New Business Manager here at Civium.

 What is strata?